heathhenley/heathhenley.github.io/content/posts/notes-tail-recursion.md

 I dropped all these [examples in a Gist](https://gist.github.com/heathhenley/dd69b36ae201db4744b6b292ec336a22) if you want to run them or see more context.

-I also did these in Python - even though it doesn't matter in Python because there's no tail call optimization in the interpreter (it still makes new stack frames even if there's nothing pending).
+I also did these in Python - even though it doesn't matter in Python because there's no tail call optimization in the interpreter.
 You can see those in the [Gist](https://gist.github.com/heathhenley/681e9f7c67ce51ff61b712c467a8dcf8) as well.
+It seems like the argument against adding is that it makes debugging stack traces harder, and maybe they it's not quite 'pythonic'.